 Dear Mr. Sullivan:

 On March 30, 2026, Talen Energy (Talen) submitted a tax certification application to the Montana Department of Environmental Quality –Air Quality Bureau (DEQ) for certification of air pollution control equipment covered by the Administrative Rules of Montana (ARM) 17.80.102 for the purposes of classification under 15-6-135, MCA.
 The application is for new and replacement pollution control equipment at the Colstrip facility operating under Montana Air Quality Permit (MAQP) #0513-17 and Title V Operating Permit #OP0513-19.

-A second water pollution control tax application was reportedly also submitted to DEQ but did not come thru the Air Quality Bureau for tracking purposes.
+A second water pollution control tax application was reportedly also submitted to DEQ but did not come through the Air Quality Bureau for tracking purposes.
 This letter only deals with the application for air pollution control equipment, as submitted to DEQ.

 The scope of the request includes new and replacement pollution control equipment titled ‘Colstrip Units 3 &4 Air Pollution Control Projects’.
 However, it appears the capital equipment is only associated with Unit #3.
 DEQ is unable to analyze and provide certification without additional information required by the Department of Revenue’s (DOR) CAB-2 Form.
 DEQ also has some questions on specific line items included within the capital cost summary.